CatenaTools/catena-public-docs/engines/unity/parties.md

 ```
 {% admonition type="warning" name="Account Needed"%}
 In order to create or join a party, the player must already be logged in to Catena, so you must check this before trying to create/join a party.
 There are a few ways to do this:
-* Make sure wherever you are trying to create a party from is called only after account login is completed.
+* Ensure the method that tries to create a party is only called after successful account login.
 * Have your script subscribe to `CatenaPlayer.OnAccountLoginComplete`, so it is informed when login is complete.
 * Check  `CatenaEntrypoint.HasAccount` before making any calls to the Parties manager.
 {% /admonition %}
-With the party now created, you are now able to send the invite code to other players so they may join the party (The invite code is included in the `PartyEventArgs.Party` provided by the `OnPartyJoin` event).
+With the party now created, you are now able to send the invite code to other players so they may join the party (The invite code is included in the `PartyEventArgs.Party` provided by the `OnPartyJoin` event.)

+{% admonition type="info" %}
 By creating the party, you become the default party leader.
+{% /admonition %}

 ### Joining a Party

 In addition to creating parties, you will need the ability for other players to join parties.
 This is done using the invite code included in the response data from creating a party.

 1. Create a `UI > Input Field-TextMeshPro` in your scene, and rename it to `Invite Code`
 2. Add a reference to the input field in whatever script you'd like to join parties from.
-3. From the script you'd like to join the party from, add the following code:
+3. In the script you'd like to join the party from, add the following code:

 ```c
 // Example of reference to input field